IBM/event-streams/_11.2/05-replication/03-setting-up-replication.md

 ### Using the CLI

+{{site.data.reuse.openshift_only_note}}

 To set up replication by using the CLI:

-1. Go to your origin cluster. {{site.data.reuse.cncf_cli_login}}
+1. Go to your origin cluster. {{site.data.reuse.cp_cli_login}}
-2. {{site.data.reuse.es_cli_init_111}}
+2. {{site.data.reuse.es_cli_init}}
-3. Choose a destination cluster to replicate to by listing all available destination clusters, making the ID of the clusters available to select and copy: `kubectl es geo-clusters`
+3. Choose a destination cluster to replicate to by listing all available destination clusters, making the ID of the clusters available to select and copy: `cloudctl es geo-clusters`
-4. Choose the topics you want to replicate by listing your topics, making their names available to select and copy: `kubectl es topics`
+4. Choose the topics you want to replicate by listing your topics, making their names available to select and copy: `cloudctl es topics`
 5. Specify the destination cluster to replicate to, and set the topics you want to replicate.
 Use the required destination cluster ID and topic names retrieved in the previous steps.
 List each topic you want to replicate by using a comma-separated list without spaces in between:\\
-   `kubectl es geo-replicator-create --destination <cluster-ID-from-step-3> --topics <comma-separated-list-of-topic-names-from-step-4>`\\
+   `cloudctl es geo-replicator-create --destination <cluster-ID-from-step-3> --topics <comma-separated-list-of-topic-names-from-step-4>`\\
    Geo-replication starts automatically when the geo-replicator for the selected topics is set up successfully.

 **Note:** A prefix of the origin cluster name will be added to the name of the new replicated topic that is created on the destination cluster, resulting in replicated topics named such as `<origin-cluster>.<topic-name>`.